guyirvine/RServiceBus/Example/XmlMonitor/README.md

-#Req
+#XmlMonitor

 ##What
-An example of using the csv directory observer to pull data in to the RServiceBus system
+An example of using the xml directory monitor to pull data in to the RServiceBus system

 A single client, which adds data to the input directory